Swat River: Hydrology

 Swat River plays an important role in the economy of the valley.
-Lower reaches of the Swat and Malakand Valley are irrigated by a series of canals regulated by the Amandara Headworks - built by the British in 1903.
+Lower reaches of Swat and Malakand are irrigated by a series of canals regulated by the Amandara Headworks, built by the British in 1903.

 The Upper Swat Canal flows under the Malakand Pass through Benton Tunnel, completed in 1914.
 Below Dargai, the Munda Headworks, built by the British in 1921, feed canals that supply numerous smaller canals in the districts of Charsadda, Swabi and Mardan in the Peshawar Valley.
 The river also recharges water wells and springs through seepage.